LKielar/LKielar/README.md

 ### Hi there 👋

 ////What I have learned so far..
-Html, Css, Bem, Sass, gulp, JS basics, UI/UX, Seo, React fundamentals.
+Html, Css, Bem, Sass, gulp, JavaScript, UI/UX, Seo, React fundamentals.

 And currently working on vanilla JS :thumbsup: ///